akenshaw/iced-trade/README.md

 - 4 crypto tickers, from Binance and Bybit; BTCUSDT, ETHUSDT, SOLUSDT, LTCUSDT (perpetual swaps)
 - 1m, 3m, 5m, 15m and 30m timeframe selections for candlestick and footprint charts. <sup>Tick based "timeframe" selections is planned</sup>
 - Tick size multipliers for price grouping on footprint and heatmap charts
-- Size filtering for trades in time&sales tables and heatmap charts
+- Size filtering for trades showing up in time&sales tables and heatmap charts
-- Each grid(pane) can have its own ticker/exchange pair of stream.
+- Each grid (pane) can have its own ticker/exchange pair of streams.
 You can open up however many panes you want.
-There is no limit to it yet to test out the boundries, but performance/resource usage might be concern, when layout is filled out with many heatmap charts
+Though, if for example the layout is filled with more than a reasonable amount of heatmap charts, via the most cpu time demanding chart instance between renders, then performance/resource usage might become a slight concern.
+But there is no limit to it yet to test out the boundries

 <div align="center">
   <img height="200" width="300" alt="iced-trade" src="https://github.com/user-attachments/assets/89894672-4ad6-41a2-ab7f-84c5acdb76a9">